cuongchau93/kirillvasiltsov.com/posts/how-to-create-a-spring-animation-with-web-animation-api.md

 We need a total of 5 parameters to be able to generate keyframes:

-a) Displacement on x-axis
+- Displacement on x-axis
-b) Displacement on y-axis
+- Displacement on y-axis
-c) Stiffness
+- Stiffness
-d) Mass
+- Mass
-e) Damping ratio
+- Damping ratio

 In the codesandbox above we use these defaults for physical parameters 3-5: `600`, `7` and `1`.
 For simplicity, we assume that the spring has length `1`.